Landmark Victory

 First Major U.S. city with mandate

-The law, originally introduced as Int.
-1460-2025 by Manhattan City Council Member Gale Brewer, establishes concrete requirements for NYPD radio access:
+The law, introduced as Int.
+1460-2025 by Manhattan City Council Member Gale Brewer, sets specific requirements for NYPD radio access:

 NYPD must provide real-time radio access to credentialed journalists, excluding only communications containing genuinely sensitive tactical information.